tindandelion/carnd-extended-kalman-filter-p6/README.md

 suggested.
 There are, however, a few directions in which this design can evolve in the future:

 * **Use of additional sensors**.
-It's quite easy to plug in the sensors other than radar and laser.
+It's quite easy to plug in sensors other than radar and laser.
 From the `MotionModel` standpoint, one would simply need to provide an implementation of `MeasurementModel`, specific for a new sensor type.
 However, in order to make use of this implementation in the application, one would need to make changes to `FusionEKF::SelectModel()` private method.
-Therefore, one of potential improvements would be decoupling the logic that selects a specific sensor model, from the algorithm itself.
+Therefore, one potential improvement would be to decouple the logic that selects a specific sensor model, from the algorithm itself.

 * **Algorithm generalization**.
 Current implementation is very specific to the task at hand: the motion model is hard-coded, as well as noise parameters for